mverouden/blogdown-academic/content/post/2020-04-06-r-installation-windows-10/index.md

 Whether working or studying everybody uses various sorts and types of software on their computer.
 Students taking [Statistical Courses, as taught by the Mathematical and Statistical Methods group at Wageningen University & Research](https://www.wur.nl/en/Research-Results/Research-Institutes/plant-research/biometris/Education/BSc-and-Master-Courses.htm), will most likely use R.

 {{% callout note %}}
-This post will show how to install R on a **privately owned** desktop or laptop computer running Windows 10 or Windows 11 as operating system.
+This post will show how to install R on a **privately owned** desktop or laptop computer running Windows 10 or 11 as operating system.
 {{% /callout %}}

 {{% callout warning %}}